tanvir-talha058/tanvir-talha058/README.md

 - 🔭 I’m currently working on **Machine Learning models for your better future!**

 - 🌱 I’m currently learning **Data Science And Machine Learning**
+- A passionate learner,tech Enthusiast , researcher, and problem-solver.
+I specialize in AI, machine learning, and cross-platform development.
+Currently working on innovative tools and research projects to create real-world impact.
+Let's collaborate and build something amazing! 🚀"

 - 📫Reach me **tanvirahmed123000@gmail.com**